OpenFn/openfn-lime/README.md

 Automating data exchange workflows between `DHIS2`, `OpenMRS`, and `Open Concept Lab (OCL)`.

-*Note that commits to `main` will be auto-deployed to OpenFn.org.
-Always work on a branch!*
+*Note that commits to `main` will be auto-deployed to the connected project configuration hosted on OpenFn.org.
+Always work on a branch and submit a pull request when ready to release!*

 ## Working with the Repo